samplchallenges/SAMPL7/protein_ligand_instructions.md

 ## Multiple submissions

 As per our [policy on multiple submissions](https://samplchallenges.github.io/roadmap/submissions/), each participant or organization is allowed only one ranked submission, which must be clearly indicated as such by filling the appropriate field in the submission form.
 We also accept non-ranked submissions, which we will not formally judge.
 These allow us to certify that your calculations were done without knowing the answers, but do not receive formal ranking, as discussed at the link above.
+Please refer to the above policy for additional explanation of this distinction.

 If multiple submissions are incorrectly provided as "ranked" by a single participant, we will judge only one of them; likely this will be the first submitted, but it may be a random submission.